denten-books/plain-text/3-format.md

 @mcgann_socialization_1991; @tanselle_textual_1996.

 Various schools of textual criticism emphasize differing aspects of the publication process.
-Some privilege a notion of authorial intent, others publisher's discretion or the audience's expectations.
+Some privilege the notion of authorial intent, others publisher's discretion or the audience's expectations.
 Whatever these choices imply, they continue to determine value, in a process that separates those physical attributes meaningful to the work from those that are not.
-For example, in their online edition of Claude McKay's 1922 collection of poems *Harlem Dawn*, the editors made the decision to encode indentation, preserving the perceived integrity of the poem's visual line structure.
-However, they have also allowed for the text to wrap when viewed on small devices, in effect "soft wrapping" those lyrical lines that are too long to fit on a small screen.
-The end result is a compromise between authorial intention and technological capability.
+For example, in their contemporary online edition of Claude McKay's 1922 collection of poems *Harlem Dawn*, the editors made the decision to encode indentation, preserving the perceived integrity of the poem's visual line structure.
+However, they have also allowed for the text to wrap when viewed on small devices, in effect "soft wrapping" those lyrical lines that are too long to fit on a small screen [@mckay_harlem_2015].
+The end result is a compromise between authorial intent and technological capability.
+The layout respects line indentation but not line length.
 Other solutions are possible, of course.
-The editors could have chosen to recreate a graphical facsimile of a particular print edition, which would not render well on small screen [@mckay_harlem_2015].
+The editors could have chosen to recreate an exact graphical facsimile of a particular print edition, which would not render well on small screen due to the disparity in size.
 The choice to preserve certain attributes of formatting, while suppressing others identifies those elements meaningful to the editors.
 In the most extreme case, we could imagine an editor wanting to preserve all of a text's details, down to the molecular structure of the original.
 Such a text could be accompanied by a potentially unlimited amount of metadata describing the precise physical contexts of the universe surrounding the authoritative version.
-To reproduce the text faithfully would be to reproduce the world around it.
-We do not, however, as readers, usually care for all of a text's physical attributes.
-Stains and scratches on the paper's surface are usually discarded in reproduction.
+To reproduce the text faithfully would mean to reproduce the world around it.
+We do not, however, as readers, usually care for the entirety of a text's physical attributes.
+Contingent stains or scratches in the manuscript or the authoritative edition are usually discarded in reproduction.
 They are not seen as meaningful for the understanding of text.

-Thus whenever we think of Shakespeare's *King Lear*, for example, whatever is meant by the "format" of the play belongs neither wholly to its physical medium (pixel or paper) nor to the ideational content of the work.
+Thus when we think of Shakespeare's *King Lear*, for example, whatever is meant by the "format" of the play belongs neither wholly to its physical medium (pixel or paper) nor to the ideational content of the work.
 Format, in that sense, lies somewhere between the two worlds: it is in the shape of the